Understanding Testicular Cancer: Causes, Diagnosis, and Treatment

 Testicular cancer is the most common type of cancer in men aged 15 to 45.
 It usually manifests as a painless lump appearing in a testicle.
 An early diagnosis allows its cure.

-According to the Cancer Research Foundation, about 95% of testicular cancers start in the germ cells of the testis, that is, the cells that then turn into sperm.
+According to the Cancer Research Foundation, regarding 95% of testicular cancers start in the germ cells of the testis, that is, the cells that then turn into sperm.
 These germ cells clump together for a reason that is still unclear, and form a mass: the cancerous tumor..
 There are two types of testicular cancer: seminoma cancer, which mainly affects men over the age of 35, and non-seminoma cancer, which affects younger subjects.
 Finally, some testicular tumors consist of both seminomatous and non-seminomatous cells.

 Testicular cancer: the causes

 From a purely biological point of view, testicular cancer occurs when malignant (cancer) cells grow in the tissues of one or (more rarely) both testicles.
 The testicles are the two small, ball-shaped sex glands that sit inside a sac of skin below the penis, the scrotum.
 The testicles are responsible in the human reproductive system for producing sperm and the hormone testosterone.
-If it concerns just over 2,300 men per yearwhen diagnosed at an early stage, testicular cancer enjoys a cure rate in more than 90% of cases with, according to the national cancer institutea five-year survival rate after treatment of 98% for men aged 20, compared to 94% for those aged 60.
+If it concerns just over 2,300 men per yearwhen diagnosed at an early stage, testicular cancer enjoys a cure rate in more than 90% of cases with, according to the national cancer institutea five-year survival rate following treatment of 98% for men aged 20, compared to 94% for those aged 60.

 Testicular cancer: the factors favoring its occurrence